 John Pyrovolakis BS, PhD; New York, New York (2013)

 John Pyrovolakis is the founder and CEO of Innovation Accelerator, Omaha, Nebraska.
-Pyrovolakis has served as an advisor to the National Science Foundation, lectured at the MIT Sloan School and Columbia University on entrepreneurship and innovation and consulted with several organizations vetting early stage IT deals or new technology initiatives, such as Suntrust Bank, Jesup & Lamont Securities, and the U.S. Department of Education.
-Mr. Pyrovolakis was a triple major in math, computer science and philosophy at NYU, where he won the school writing competition and was the first undergraduate teaching assistant in mathematic logic.
+Dr. Pyrovolakis has served as an advisor to the National Science Foundation, lectured at the MIT Sloan School and Columbia University on entrepreneurship and innovation and consulted with several organizations vetting early stage IT deals or new technology initiatives, such as Suntrust Bank, Jesup & Lamont Securities, and the U.S. Department of Education.
+Dr. Pyrovolakis was a triple major in math, computer science and philosophy at NYU, where he won the school writing competition and was the first undergraduate teaching assistant in mathematic logic.
 He earned a PhD in Linguistics and Philosophy from MIT and was a teaching fellow at the Harvard-Smithsonian Astrophysics lab, where he won the Derek Bok prize for teaching excellence.

 Milton J. Sipp BA, MEd; Bronx, New York (2014)

 Milton Sipp is the Assistant Head of School and Head of Middle School at the Riverdale School in New York, New York.
 Outside of Riverdale, he has served as a National Director on the Board of the National Association of Independent Schools (NAIS) and chaired the organization’s Membership Committee.
 He has also been a member of the Board of the Independent School Admissions Association of Greater New York (ISAAGNY) as well as a Board member for the Early Steps Programs in New York City.
 He is currently on the Board of the George Jackson Academy in Manhattan.
 He earned his BA at Oberlin College and his M.Ed. at Harvard.